 The Fund may invest in companies that the Investment Manager believes will improve their sustainability practices within a reasonable timeframe, typically up to two years.
-The Fund invests at least 90% of its assets in sustainable investments, in emerging and frontier markets companies worldwide, or companies which derive a significant proportion of their revenues or profits from emerging markets or frontier markets countries worldwide which are expected to contribute towards the advancement of one or more of the UN SDGs, to be managed in the interests of all stakeholders, and to deliver returns to shareholders over the long term.
-Within this overall commitment of 90%, there is a minimum commitment to invest at least 5% of its assets in sustainable investments with an environmental objective and at least 5% of its assets in sustainable investments with a social objective.
+The Fund invests at least 90% of its assets in sustainable investments, in European companies that contribute towards the advancement of one or more of the UN SDGs using a science or engineering-driven, innovation-led approach.
+Within this overall commitment of 90%, there is a minimum commitment to invest at least 10% of its assets in sustainable investments with an environmental objective and at least 10% of its assets in sustainable investments with a social objective.
 The Fund may also invest in investments that the Investment Manager deems to be neutral under its sustainability criteria.
 Not sustainable includes investments that are treated as neutral for sustainability purposes, such as cash and Money Market Investments and derivatives used with the aim of reducing risk (hedging) or managing the Fund more efficiently.
 Please refer to the chart under the Proportion of investments section.